Authentic pasta fagioli recipe(called pasta fazool or pasta e fasule) is a warm and hearty first course.

 Tips for Making Pasta Fagioli:

-- Never salt legumes at the beginning of cooking, but only at the end: this will keep the skin intact and tender.
+• Never salt legumes at the beginning of cooking, but only at the end: this will keep the skin intact and tender.

 Storing and Reheating

-Store: You can store your pasta and beans in the refrigerator in a airtight container for up to 1 day – the pasta will lose its al dente characteristic and inevitably turn out softer.
+Store: You can store your pasta and beans in the refrigerator in an airtight container for up to 1 day – the pasta will lose its al dente characteristic and inevitably turn out softer.

 Freezing: I do not recommend freezing your pasta and beans.

-Authentic Pasta Fagioli Recipe
+Italian Pasta e Fagioli Recipe

 CONNECT WITH THE BELLA VITA!